Vacation savings from Orlando Informer!Save with Orlando Informer!X

 Read our review about Osaka’s version of this exclusive experience here.

-What is Super Nintendo World’s interactivity all about?
+What is SUPER NINTENDO WORLD’s interactivity all about?

 Power-Up Bands from Super Nintendo World inside Universal Studios Hollywood

-Beyond the attractions, there’s one extra experience to be discovered at Super Nintendo World: interactive gameplay located all throughout the land itself.
+Beyond the attractions, there’s one extra experience to be discovered at SUPER NINTENDO WORLD: interactive gameplay located all throughout the land itself.
 This interactivity revolves around two central tools, the first of which being a wristband called the Power-Up Band; by wearing it, guests will be able to use “their arms, hands, and entire bodies as they explore the new area” (what Universal calls an “asobi play experience”).
 Although it seems, generally, as if this wearable device has similar functionality to Volcano Bay’s TapuTapu, its method of distribution is entirely different – instead of being loaned out at the beginning of visitors’ stays, it has to be purchased at one of several different carts or shopping locations located all throughout the land (making it more like the interactive wands at The Wizarding World of Harry Potter).
 The Power-Up Band comes in six different variations based around the characters of Mario, Luigi, Peach, Daisy, Toad, and Yoshi.
 Just slap it at your wrist, and it snaps right on.

 Once bought, the wristband can be linked to the Universal Studios Japan app or Universal Studios Hollywood (depending on where you are at) via a QR code that comes on its back; this allows guests to keep track of their scores and stats across the themed area (including the high scores on both Mario Kart: Koopa’s Challenge and Bowser Jr. Shadow Showdown), and you can even pair multiple bands to the app, meaning your whole travel party can get in on the fun together.
+Still newly announced for Epic Universe, we are learning more about the connectivity for the East Coast gamers, but know that guests will have the capability to check their scores with various leaderboards throughout the land.

 We should pause on these rankings for just a moment, actually.
 The “team” ranking tracks everyone using the same Power-Up Band design as you (Team Mario, for example, or Team Peach); “daily” follows just that day’s performances on a player-by-player basis; and “all time” tracks individuals across their multiple visits to the theme-park land.
 This creates another type of game within the Nintendo World experience – who can get the highest score, and keep it?